 According to Davies himself, live electronic music was ‘nonexistent’ in Britain prior to 1968 – the year in which the Davies/Orton duo, and later, Gentle Fire, were formed (Davies, 2001, pp 53–54).
 It is possible that the British-based ensemble AMM, founded in 1965, may have used live electronic techniques in its improvised performances prior to this.
 However, as Emmerson has noted, although AMM may have ‘integrat[ed] electronic distortion and amplification as “instrumental extensions” within an often predominantly acoustic framework’ (Emmerson, 1991, p 180, emphasis added), the group’s primary focus was free improvisation rather than live electronics per se.
 The Davies/Orton duo, on the other hand, focused primarily on the performance of music that could only be performed by live electronic means.

 Davies’s own accounts of his work are at least 15 years old, and some appeared in fairly esoteric publications (e.g. Davies, 1997).
-His collected writings, Sounds Heard, documents his work in live electronics and instrument-building only briefly/non-comprehensively, and in any case is now out of print (Davies, 2002b).
+His collected writings, Sounds Heard, documents his work in live electronics and instrument-building only briefly/non-comprehensively (Davies, 2002b).
 Only one short article on Davies’s work with Gentle Fire could nowadays be considered widely and easily available (Davies, 2001).
 Apart from Davies’s own writings, Roberts (1977) has documented Davies’s work as an instrument-builder in the now hard-to-obtain journal Contact, while Emmerson (1991) has discussed Davies’s work with Gentle Fire as one of three brief case studies of live electronic music in Britain.
 Palermo’s doctoral study (2015) provides an overview of Davies’s creative output from 1960 to 2002, and as such is broader in chronological scope – and correspondingly less detailed – than the present study.
 Finally, although Davies’s work is mentioned in several of the more general historic accounts of electronic, experimental, and improvised musics (and some of these even recognise or allude to the pioneering status of Davies’s work), the mentions are invariably extremely brief and not the main focus of the discussion (e.g. Bailey, 1993; Chadabe, 1997; Collins, 2009; Holmes, 2012; Gottschalk, 2016).
 Of course, none of the aforementioned publications focuses directly upon documenting the specific set of objects that constitute the Hugh Davies Collection.

 The main sources for this study have been: Davies’s own writings, published and unpublished; archival documents held in the Hugh Davies Manuscripts (HDM) and Hugh Davies Recordings (HDR) archives at the British Library, London; and (to a lesser extent) documents held at the Stockhausen Foundation archive (SF) in Kürten, Germany.
 Above all, details of the development of Davies’s practice – particularly in relation to its material aspects – have been gleaned from objects in the HDC at the Science Museum, in effect by using the objects themselves as evidence.